 All too often, when it comes to digitization, there is talk of challenges and, much more, of risks: Robots take our jobs away from us, data protection and digitization are incompatible, and above all: It all costs way too much money, without any specific benefit or even to have a direct effect on the ROI.
-Siamac Rahnavard from the Echte Liebe agency has a completely different opinion: Whether the digital transformation means more stress and additional effort or new (growth) opportunities for companies is above all a question of perspective – therefore companies should be more courageous and open-minded about the topic.
+Siamac Rahnavard from the Echte Liebe agency has an entirely different opinion: Whether the digital transformation means more stress and additional effort or new (growth) opportunities for companies is above all a question of perspective – therefore, companies should be more courageous and open-minded about the topic.

-A lot of talk, nothing behind it – digitization must be a priority for German companies
+A lot of talks, nothing behind it – digitization must be a priority for German companies.

-Don’t be shy: fear of digitization stands in the way of progress and really endangers jobs
+Don’t be shy: fear of digitization stands in the way of progress and endangers jobs.

 Digitization has many advantages – some of which are very obvious.
-The Internet and countless apps enable better access to knowledge, information can be accessed more quickly and can be disseminated more efficiently and updated again and again, the production of all kinds of content becomes cheaper and easier.
+The Internet and countless apps enable better access to knowledge.
+Information can be accessed more quickly and can be disseminated more efficiently and updated.
+Again and again, the production of all kinds of content becomes cheaper and more manageable.
 These benefits, of course, affect everyone – most are likely to agree.

 However, if the focus is on the negative aspects, digitization becomes an apparently insurmountable mammoth task.
 Concentrating on direct costs, excluding any opportunity costs and possible obstacles, obscures the benefits of digitization.
-Companies must therefore increasingly focus on the positive aspects of digital transformation and be open to changes.
+Companies must, therefore, increasingly focus on the positive aspects of digital transformation and be open to changes.
 A form of growth hacking could be the solution here: test quickly, record and compare results and pursue successful ideas.
 But foresight is also required for the changeover: where things are currently going well, the “incentive” may still be missing to now take on the costs and efforts associated with the changes.
-This is fatal because in today’s world such an attitude can quickly push a company out of the way.
-There are numerous examples of well-known companies from the economy that appear extremely stable and are then pushed to the limit by a low system load, as the current Corona situation clearly shows.
+It is fatal because such an attitude can quickly push a company out of the way in today’s world.
+There are numerous examples of well-known companies from the economy that appear highly stable.
+They are then forced to the limit by a low system load, as the current Corona situation clearly shows.

 Of course, the implementation of digital work processes and strategies sometimes also requires the courage to take risks and the willingness to break new ground.
-And of course, the digitization of business processes means first of all to put them to the test, to think them through and to reorganize them.
+And of course, the digitization of business processes means, first of all, to put them to the test, to think them through, and to reorganize them.
 Nobody said it was easy.
-With the focus on the difficult aspects of the necessary digitization, however, the task does not get any smaller, but rather the fears and inhibitions grow.
+With the focus on the problematic aspects of the necessary digitization, however, the task does not get any smaller, but rather the fears and inhibitions grow.

 Faster processes, improved workflows, but holistic – digitization increases company efficiency

 Artificial intelligence offers enormous potential for many industries.
-AI is already being used in recruiting or for automatic text creation and has an enormous resource-saving effect.
-In addition, AI is essential for personalization – and this is not only important in marketing, but is becoming more relevant for companies of all kinds.
+AI is already being used in recruiting or for automatic text creation and has a vast resource-saving effect.
+In addition, AI is essential for personalization.
+This is important in marketing and is becoming more relevant for companies of all kinds.

-Especially in times of crises, such as the current Corona situation, it is also evident that especially companies that already have experience with remote work and home office can react much more flexibly and thus avoid any loss of sales.
-If all employees suddenly have to work from home, those companies have an advantage that do not necessarily have to worry about laptops, collaboration tools or remote access for company documents.
-The implementation of agile and digital working methods, but also the technical basis for the application, becomes the cornerstone to successfully survive even unforeseen situations.
+Especially in times of crisis, such as the current Corona situation, it is also evident that companies already have experience with remote work.
+The home office can react much more flexibly and thus avoid any loss of sales.
+Suppose all employees suddenly have to work from home.
+In that case, those companies have the advantage that they do not necessarily have to worry about laptops, collaboration tools, or remote access to company documents—the implementation of agile and digital working methods.
+But also, the technical basis for the application becomes the cornerstone to survive even unforeseen situations successfully.